darraghenright/ConsoleLog/README.md

     require_once __DIR__ . '/path/to/Console.php'

+Or, set up `.htaccess` in your dev environment to auto append the class to scripts:

+    php_value auto_prepend_file "/path/to/Console.php"

-Use static method `Console::log()` to dump variable to console.
+Then, use static method `Console::log()` to dump variable to console.
 Easy!

 Dump an integer: